Are You A High Functioning Alcoholic?

 It is important to understand that alcohol addiction is a life-threatening disease.
-Left unaddressed and untreated it will progress and can ultimately lead to death.
+Left unaddressed and untreated, it will progress and can ultimately lead to death.

 Rehab for high functioning alcoholics

-Detox Plus UK specialises in providing bespoke alcohol addiction treatment for any individual suffering with an alcohol problem.
+Detox Plus UK specialises in providing bespoke alcohol addiction treatment for any individual suffering from an alcohol problem.
 We only work with reputable CQC registered private alcohol detox clinics and alcohol rehabs in the UK and overseas.

 Furthermore, Detox Plus UK will support you and your family throughout rehab and beyond.
-Whether you are looking for affordable alcohol rehab or a luxury alcohol rehab, we only work with the best alcohol treatment centres available.
+Whether you are looking for affordable alcohol rehab or luxury alcohol rehab, we only work with the best alcohol treatment centres available.